NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 ## Read AOP Data Collections into GEE

 AOP data can currently be accessed through GEE through the `projects/neon-prod-earthengine/assets/` folder.
-In the remainder of this lesson, we will look at the five available AOP datasets, or `ImageCollections`.
+In the remainder of this lesson, we will look at the six available AOP datasets, or `ImageCollections`.

 An <a href="https://developers.google.com/earth-engine/guides/ic_creating" target="_blank">ImageCollection</a> is simply a group of images.
 To find publicly available datasets (primarily satellite data), you can explore the Earth Engine <a href="https://developers.google.com/earth-engine/datasets" target="_blank">Data Catalog</a>.
 The following steps will walk you through how to read in AOP Image Collections in the Code Editor.